grafana/alloy/docs/sources/reference/components/prometheus.exporter.snmp.md

 }
 ```

-This example uses the [`local.file` component][file] to read targets from a YAML file and feed them to the prometheus.exporter.snmp component:
+This example uses the [`local.file` component][file] to read targets from a YAML file and send them to the prometheus.exporter.snmp component:

 ```alloy
 local.file "targets" {